UvA-FNWI/M365-IMAP/README.md

 ```
 to filter out folders containing non-mail items.

-# Sending SMTP
+# Sending Mail

-SMTP in a sendmail program like msmtp needs to use the access token,
+Sending mail with a program like msmtp using SMTP requires an access token.
+The
-which has to be refreshed periodically using the refresh_token.
+access token has a short life and has to be refreshed periodically using the
+refresh token.

-refresh_token.py takes the refresh_token in config.RefreshTokenFileName
+`refresh_token.py` takes the refresh token stored in the file named in
-and uses the MSAL library to request a new access token (and refresh
+config.RefreshTokenFileName and uses the MSAL library to request a new access
-token).
+token.
+The new access token comes with a new refresh token and this is stored
+in config.RefreshTokenFileName as well.

-refresh_token also prints the access_token, so it can easily be used
+Optionally, `refresh_token.py` also prints the access token, so it can easily
-password scripts that work with your sendmail program.
-For example, the
+be used in password scripts that work with your sendmail program.
+For example,
-sendmail configuration in msmtprc would read:
+the sendmail configuration in msmtprc would read:

 ```
 account myaccount